-I fully appreciate the concerns of local businesses with regard to the uncertainty over Swanscombe peninsular.
+I fully appreciate the concerns of local businesses with regard to the uncertainty over Swanscombe peninsula.
 My Department works very closely with the Ministry of Housing, Communities and Local Government.
-I will gladly raise this with the Minister for the Northern Powerhouse and Local Growth, my right hon.
-Friend the Member for Rossendale and Darwen (Jake Berry), when I see him tomorrow.
+I will gladly raise this with my right hon.
+Friend the Minister for the Northern Powerhouse and Local Growth, when I see him tomorrow.

 Photovoltaic and Battery Storage Systems: VAT

 The hon.
 Lady will understand that the UK was forced to make these changes to comply with EU legislation.
 Since the new rates only came into effect on 1 October this year, it is too early to see what effect they have had.
 Once we have left the EU, we will have opportunities to amend the VAT treatment of low- carbon technologies to ensure that we can set the rates that we consider most appropriate.

 By raising the VAT threshold for solar installations, the Government are disincentivising the transition to green energy, and this is just one example of the Government’s failure to act with the urgency that the climate crisis demands.
 Will the Minister undertake today to consider adopting Labour’s plans to fit solar panels to 1.75 million low-income homes, which would combat climate change while creating jobs and reducing energy bills for people in Lincoln and across the UK?